How to Get the Most Out of a Trip to Western Australia’s Great Southern

 Food and wine lovers can also use the Denmark Food & Wine Trail as an easy half-day touring route by road.
 It is a practical way to connect cellar doors, producers and local flavours without overcomplicating the itinerary.

 For something sweet, Dark Side Chocolates is an easy addition to a food-focused day out.
-Pick up a couple of truffles to enjoy on your travels, or take home carefully packaged boxes for a lovely gift.
+Pick up a couple of truffles to enjoy on your travels, or take home carefully packaged boxes for a thoughtful gift.

 Greens Pool and Elephant Rocks within William Bay National Park are Denmark icons for good reason, known for their calm, protected turquoise waters and striking granite formations.
-Even in winter when it may be too cold to swim, the colours, rocky landscapes and moody skies make the area spectacular for walking, photography and simply taking in the view.
+Even in winter, when it may be too cold to swim, the colours, rocky landscapes and moody skies make the area spectacular for walking, photography and simply taking in the view.

 Beyond the coast, Denmark’s forested landscapes are a major part of its appeal.
 A day here can move easily from ocean views to tall karri trees, quiet rivers and rolling farmland, which is why Denmark is such a rewarding base for visitors.

-Exploring with Children
+Exploring Denmark with children

 Denmark is another ideal Great Southern base for families.
-Denmark Animal Farm & Pentland Alpaca Stud is a hands-on favourite where children can meet and feed the happy farm animals, including alpacas, goats and highland cows.
+Denmark Animal Farm & Pentland Alpaca Stud is a hands-on favourite where children can meet and feed farm animals, including alpacas, goats and highland cows.

 Berridge Park is a great family park and playground along the river, with construction of a new nature playground and skatepark scheduled to commence in late 2026.
 Starting in the park, the Denmark Fairy Doors walk is an easy and attractive family walking trail that adds a sense of magic to a gentle wander.